The First 30 Days

 Whether it was for my family, friends, or society's expectations, my attempts lacked a crucial element: my own genuine commitment to myself.

 The beginning of your sobriety journey will be by far the most intimidating and taunting phase.
 The initial days are fraught with challenges, and the cravings can feel insurmountable.
 The fear of failure can be paralyzing.
-But let me assure you - if I can get through it, there is absolutely no doubt in my mind that you are more than capable too!
+But let me assure you - if I can get through it, there is absolutely no doubt in my mind that you are more than capable!

 woman happy standing in a field